julien6387/supvisors/supvisors/test/use_cases/scenario_1/scenario_1.rst

 All programs are now configured using ``autostart=false``.

-About **Requirement 2**, **Supvisors** manages staged starting sequence and it offers a possibility to wait for a planned exit of a process in the sequence.
+About **Requirement 2**, **Supvisors** manages staged starting sequences and it offers a possibility to wait for a planned exit of a process in the sequence.
 So let's define a new program ``wait_nfs_mount_X`` per node and whose role is to exit (using an expected exit code, as defined in `Supervisor program configuration <http://supervisord.org/configuration.html#program-x-section-values>`_) as soon as the NFS mount is available.

 Complying about **Requirement 7** is just about avoiding the inclusion of the ``wait_nfs_mount_X`` programs in the *Supervisor* configuration file in the case of a non-distributed application.
+That's why the *Supervisor* configuration of these programs is isolated from the configuration of the other programs.
-So when using **Supvisors**, it is possible to avoid an impact to program definitions, scripts and source code when dealing with such a requirement.
+THat way, **Supvisors** makes it possible to avoid an impact to program definitions, scripts and source code when dealing with such a requirement.

 Here follows what the include section may look like in both *Supervisor* configuration files.